 - Title Insurance – Title insurance makes sure there aren’t any unpaid taxes, pending legal action, errors, fraud, or undisclosed heirs that might have a claim to the property.

 - Underwriting – Underwriting is the process lenders use to approve or deny your mortgage.
-During this process, they review your loan application, credit history, and the value of the home.
+During this process, they review your loan application, credit history, and home value.

-- Escrow – Your escrow account acts as a neutral third party that is responsible for handling exchanges of money between the buyer and seller.
+- Escrow – Your escrow account acts as a neutral third party responsible for handling money exchanges between the buyer and seller.
 Money that’s put toward the purchase of the home before closing, such as earnest money, is put into escrow.

 - Mortgage Insurance – To protect the lender against financial loss, you’ll usually pay private mortgage insurance if you don’t put at least 20% down when buying your home.
 Once you build up enough equity, you may be able to have PMI removed from your loan.

 Not all home loans are created equal.
 Depending on your budget, credit score, and down payment, one might work better than another.
 Some mortgage loan providers cater to those who have a 620 score or higher, for example.